imjohnzakkam/Competitive-Programming/README.md

 Some good practices for maintaining consistency are :
 * Figuring out which platform interests you.
 * Exploring different Algorithms and Data Structures.
+* A good website for data structures and algorithms visulaiztion is [this from university of san fransisco](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html)

 Commitment, Determination are the keys to success so, keep coding!!!